Q&A for Consumers on Intentional Genomic Alterations in Animals

 Q: Can any food from animals with IGAs enter the food supply?

 A: On November 19, 2015, FDA approved an application related to AquAdvantage Salmon, a genetically engineered (GE) Atlantic salmon.
-AquaBounty is now raising AquAdvantage Salmon at its secure land-based aquaculture facility in Indiana but food from these salmon is not yet on the market.
 For details on the kinds of studies that were conducted to assess food safety, please see the Freedom of Information Summary, Section IX.
 In addition, on December 14, 2020, the FDA approved an application for an intentional genomic alteration in a line of domestic pigs, referred to as GalSafe pigs.
 The meat and tissues from GalSafe Pigs are approved for human food use.
-On March 7, 2022, FDA made a low-risk determination for genome-edited beef cattle and their offspring.
-This is the FDA’s first low-risk determination for enforcement discretion for an IGA in an animal for food use.
+On March 7, 2022, FDA completed a risk assessment for genome-edited beef cattle and their offspring and determined that it would exercise enforcement discretion and did not expect submission of an approval application.
+This is the FDA’s first such risk determination for enforcement discretion for an IGA in an animal for food use.

 Q: How will food from animals with IGAs be labeled?